-Nicole Cody, our newest WHOot Contributor is back to share her award-winning, blue ribbon, best ever Coconut Ice Slice Recipe.
+Nicole Cody, our newest WHOot Contributor is back to share her award-winning, blue-ribbon slice that’s the best ever Coconut Ice Recipe.

-As we mentioned last time, when we introduced you to Nicole’s Date Loaf Recipe, she’s a ridgy-didge card-carrying CWA Member.
+As we mentioned last time, when we introduced you to her Date Loaf Recipe, she’s a ridgy-didge card-carrying CWA Member.

 We are huge fans of the Country Women’s Association and they are the backbone of the country.
 Everyone loves them!

-What sets this one apart is that Nicole has had huge success with her best ever recipe.
+What sets this recipe apart is that Nicole has had huge success in many an Agricultural Competition.

 Nicole is a truly amazing individual and incredibly inspiring.
 When she’s not tending her farm or dancing in her gumboots, she is running her very successful business.